 *Note: I use this: “Cooks” Low salt ham.
 It has less fat and salt but every family has their favorite meat choices.
 I do not add Bacon since I prefer a less smoky taste to the folar.

 Some recipes add presunto, bacon or salpicao as well.
 This is optional to your taste .

 In a small pan on low heat add water, margarine and olive oil.

-Knead by hand or with dough hook for at least 15 minutes until dough is light and airy.
+Add flour 1 to 2 cups at a time while mixing.
+If you don’t have a kitchen aid mixer, knead by hand for at least 15 minutes until dough is light and airy.
 Look for air “bubbles forming in the batter”

 The batter will be thin and very elastic, not thick like bread dough.
 If you find it too thin add flour 2 tablespoons at a time and mix well.